-Along with our vessels, we also have our own processing facility in Nelson and have sales representation in the United States and Europe.
+Along with our vessels, we also have our own processing facilities in Nelson.

 We market an extensive range of fresh and frozen fish products to retail and food service customers in both New Zealand and Australia under our brand, Sealord.
 We also market leading Sealord brand canned tuna and salmon in New Zealand.